Powered Pole Pruner

-All courses are run with small groups to ensure you have as much time as needed to learn and experience what is required for the assessments if you chose to take them.
+All courses are run in small groups to ensure you have as much time as needed to learn and experience what is required for the assessments if you chose to take them.
 Trainers and assessors are experienced, friendly, and approachable.

-As with all Lowe Maintenance courses, you get support and advice via email or on the phone if you need it in the future, just because you’ve completed the course doesn’t mean you can’t get in touch if you need more information or guidance.
+As with all Lowe Maintenance courses, you get support and advice via email or on the phone, if you need it in the future, just because you’ve completed the course doesn’t mean you can’t get in touch if you need more information or guidance.

 Under PUWER regulations anyone using machinery within their work must have received adequate training whether it be formal or informal and must meet the requirements of their insurance company.